 CSAT stands for customer satisfaction scores, and the question of how to increase your CSAT has always been relevant because of how directly it impacts your company’s customer churn.

-Some remote assistance software features that are particularly useful for doctors offices communicating with patients, in addition to medical suppliers and manufacturers interacting with clients include the use of merged reality, 3D annotation, easy invite links to customers (versus having to download an app), as well as photo/document sharing, and multi-party calls.
+Some remote customer service software features that are particularly useful for doctors offices communicating with patients, in addition to medical suppliers and manufacturers interacting with clients include the use of merged reality, 3D annotation, easy invite links to customers (versus having to download an app), as well as photo/document sharing, and multi-party calls.

 All the above features work to: 1) ease out any kinks in communication, 2) provide customers with immediate access to expert help/advice with less wait time, and 3) leverage the use of recorded calls to run analytics and give productive, specific feedback to customer service personnel on how they can improve customer experiences.